-Federal Trio Programs Information
+Federal Trio Programs

-Ronald E. McNair Post-Baccalaureate Achievement programs encourage low-income and minority undergraduates to consider careers in college teaching as well as prepare for doctoral study.
+Ronald E. McNair Post-Baccalaureate Achievement programs encourage income limited and minority undergraduates to consider careers in college teaching as well as prepare for doctoral study.
 Students who participate in this program are provided with research opportunities and faculty mentors.
 Currently, there are over 156 McNair programs hosted at universities across the nation serving 3,774 students.